 Comparison of Bank and Private Safe Deposit Boxes

-A safe deposit box, also called security deposit box, is a small and secured box that are usually in a vault at a bank, credit union, or a private institution.
+A safe deposit box, also called security deposit box or safe locker, is a small and secured box that are usually in a vault at a bank, credit union, or a private institution.
 These boxes are rented out at a small yearly fee so that users can store valuables and important documents.
 This protects them from fire, theft, floods, and other similar natural disasters.

 Bank Vs. Private Safe Deposit Boxes

-The most common types of safe deposit boxes in Australia are bank safe deposit boxes and private vault safe deposit boxes.
+The most common types of safe deposit boxes in Australia are bank vaults and private vault safe deposit boxes.
 While they essentially function the same, there are key differences which might make you prefer one over the other.

 AVAILABILITY OF CHOICES